GenesysCloudBlueprints/chat-translator-blueprint/blueprint/index.md

 5. Create an .env file in the directory folder and provide values for the following variables: `AWS_REGION`, `AWS_ACCESS_KEY_ID`, and `AWS_SECRET_ACCESS_KEY`.

   :::primary
-  **Tip**: Start with the sample.env file for this blueprint and provide your org-specific details.
+  **Tip**: Start with the sample.env file for this blueprint, rename it to `.env` and provide your org-specific details.
   :::

 ### Install and activate the Chat Translator in Genesys Cloud